 New dwellings completed

-- The number of completed 3 bedroom properties increased by 3% compared to the same quarter of 2018 and accounted for 39% of all completed dwellings.
+- The number of completed 4 or more bedroom properties this quarter was 320, which was 13% lower than the same quarter of 2019 and 15% lower than the previous quarter, accounting for 24% of all completed dwellings.

-- The number of completed 2 bedroom properties was down by 5% on the same quarter of 2018 year and accounted for 19% of all completed dwellings.
+- The number of completed 1-bedroom properties this quarter was 188 which was 11% lower than the same quarter of 2019 and 27% lower than the previous quarter, accounting for 14% of all completed dwellings.

 New dwellings completed by tenure

-This split should be treated with caution as they are believed to include an undercount of social sector and local authority new builds, but an overcount of private sector and Registered Social Landlords (RSL) (see notes).
+Splits by tenure should be treated with caution as they are believed to include an undercount of social sector and local authority new builds, but an overcount of private sector and registered social landlords (RSL) (see notes).